zaptst/zap/README.md

 You don't need to send a `"started"` event in order to send a `"passed"` or `"failed"` event.
 You only really need to send it when there is a gap in time between when something began running and when it completed.
-For example, a simple assertion does not need to report when it started running.
+For example, a simple check does not need to report when it started running.

 ### `id`